A closer look to Google Cloud Platform

 Big Query

-Simply speaking, BQ is just SQL.
+Simply speaking, BQ is just a place where you will run SQL.

 But its actually much more than an interface to write your SQL queries.